 The Motley Fool is one of the most trusted and most successful stock-picking services on the market.
-This company offers several different newsletters in addition to stock news and analyst commentary.
-Two of the most popular services that The Motley Fool offers are Stock Advisor, the flagship stock-picking newsletter, and Rule Breakers, a newsletter focused on innovative and explosive tech companies.
+This company offers more than a dozen different newsletters in addition to stock news and analyst commentary.
+Two of the most popular services that Motley Fool offers are Stock Advisor, its flagship stock-picking newsletter, and Rule Breakers, a newsletter focused on innovative and explosive tech companies.

-About The Motley Fool Stock Advisor and Rule Breakers
+About Motley Fool Stock Advisor and Rule Breakers

 The Motley Fool was founded in 1993 by brothers Tom and David Gardner as an investment advice and research company.
-Since its launch, The Motley Fool has focused on making it easy for everyday investors to get access to high-quality analysis and learn about top stock picks.
+Since its launch, Motley Fool has focused on making it easy for everyday investors to get access to high-quality stock analysis and learn about top stock picks.

 The Gardner brothers launched the Stock Advisor service in 2002.
 Each month, Tom Gardner and his team of analysis recommend one stock, and David Gardner and his team recommend another.
-The newsletter comes just once a month and is targeted at long-term investors.
+The newsletter is targeted at long-term investors.

 David Gardner launched Rule Breakers in 2004.
 The Rule Breakers portfolio is focused on companies, typically in the tech sector, that are poised to become leaders in emerging industries and technologies.
 It uses a similar format to Stock Advisor, taking the form of a once-monthly email newsletter with two stock picks.

 Both programs are very similar, but it’s the slight differences that may lead you to favor one over the other.
 Let’s look at the similarities before we dive deeper into the comparison.

 Stock Advisor and Rule Breakers Similarities